aestream/faery/README.md

     faery run
     ```

-    Faery will execute the script, which generates videos, event rate curves, and spectrograms by default.
+    Faery will execute the script, which generates assets in the _renders_ directory.

+    > Note: if you installed Faery in a virtual environment, you can also run the script directly with `python faery_script.py`

 4. Edit the script.